xmawja/themi-hugo/README.md

 <!---------------------------------------------- CREADITS --------------------------------------------->
 ## Special Thanks

--   Go Hugo Team, for this great [website](https://gohugo.io/documentation/) about hugo documentation.
+-   Go Hugo Team, for this great [DOCS](https://gohugo.io/documentation/).
 -   All contributors, for every PR and Issue reported.

 <!---------------------------------------------- MEDIA LINKS ------------------------------------------>